savonet/book/language.md

 \index{caching}

+When Liquidsoap starts, it parses and type-checks your script along with the entire standard library before running it.
+As the standard library has grown (currently around 2000 functions), this phase can take several seconds on a cold start and consume significant memory.

-Type-checking a Liquidsoap script can be slow because it must also type-check the standard library.
-To avoid repeating this work on every run, Liquidsoap caches the result of type-checking.
-On the second and subsequent executions of the same script, the cache is used instead of re-running the type-checker, which can be **100× faster**.
-The difference in startup logs is visible:
+To avoid repeating this work on every run, since version 2.3.0, Liquidsoap caches the result of type-checking.
+On the second and subsequent executions of the same script, the cache is used instead of re-running the type-checker, which can be *100× faster*.
+The difference is visible in startup logs:

 Without caching:
 ```